danielringer/Practical_Application_17/README.md

 # Practical Assignment 17

 ### Problem Statement
 The problem originates with understanding bank customer needs and how these needs correlate with successful marketing campaigns.
+Using the data derived from 17 different marketing campaings for Portuguese banking institutions, we will predict if the bank's clients will subscribe to a term deposit.

 ### Data Cleaning
 - Updated the Yes and No values to integers values.